 After you've exhausted alternative treatments, and if a prescription deodorant isn't cutting it, your doctor may recommend surgery or Botox injections.
 But for now, cut back on the coffee and try not to sweat it.

-To learn more about sweat, antiperspirants and deodorant, see the great links on the next page.
+To learn more about sweat, antiperspirants and deodorant, see the great links below.

 Related HowStuffWorks Articles

 - 5 Things Your Skin Needs Every Day

 - How Daily Dry Skin Care Regimens Work

 - How to Improve Skin Texture